jviau/samples/src/efcore/README.md

 ## Cosmos

 Adds support for string method translation in queries.
-Enable this as follows:
+Copy the code from [here](EFCore.Cosmos.Extensions/src) and then enable this as follows:

 ``` CSharp